roadsidemultimedia/Docs/configure/global-options.md

 ## Resets ##

-The **Resets** panel should be used with **caution**, there are three **Reset** options available which reset your global settings with the other resetting your current page settings.
+The **Resets** panel should be used with extreme caution.
+There are two reset options available on that panel.
+Use of these resets will restore global settings, including resetting current page settings.
+You will be removing, on a global basis, all changes you've made to the site via settings.

+We recommend taking extra care and proceeding slowly, when using the Reset options.

 ![Resets](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/resets.jpg "Resets")

 #### Reset Global Site Settings ####

 Use this button to reset **all global settings** to their default state.
+Once you've completed this action, you may want to publish these changes to your live site.

 #### Reset Current Page Settings ####

-Use this button to reset all settings on the current page back to their default state.
+Use this button to reset all settings on the **current page** back to their default state.
+Once you've completed this action, you may want to publish these changes to your live site.

-#### Dump Settings to file ####
+#### Clear all CSS/LESS cached data. ####

-Use this button to dump settings to a dat file in current theme root.

-**Note:** Once you've completed these actions, you may want to publish these changes to your live site.
+Use this button to purge the stored LESS/CSS data.
+This will also clear cached pages if wp-super-cache or w3-total-cache are detected.

 <div class="row-fluid">
 	<div class="span12">